RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 `mvn verify -Dtest=CatalogEndpointTest`

-Since we now have endpoints that returns the catalog we can also start the service and load the default page again, which should now return the products.
+Since we now have endpoints that return the catalog we can also start the service and load the default page again, which should now return the products.

 Start the application via CodeReady Workspaces **RUN** Menu: